 Not having children does not make you any less of a woman. ~Katie

-Do not let your happiness be determined by your circumstance.
+Do not let your circumstance determine your happiness.
 Happiness comes from within so find what else makes you happy and what else makes you smile, then go out and do those things.
 Katie

 Have a girl date and laugh until you cry.
 Get out of your head.
 Do a face mask.
 Read a good book.
 Watch your favorite movie.
 Color.
 Draw.
 Write.
-Do more of what makes your soul happy. ~Brittney, author of Path to Promise
+Do more of what makes your soul happy. ~Brittney